kjhoerr/august-offensive/README.md

 ## Technical Objectives

 The web service will provide a RESTful API that is written in PHP 7 and connects to a PostGreSQL database.
 This connection will be managed behind an abstraction layer using PDO.
 The service will handle users and their game sessions.
+In addition, all PHP code shall follow PSR-1, PSR-2, PSR-4, and PSR-5 coding standards.
+It is also recommended to try to write as immutably as possible.

 The front-end of this project will be written using [Elm](http://elm-lang.org/).
 Work on the front-end portion will not begin until August Offensive's web API has reached relative stability.
 The version for target stability is alpha 1.0.0.